Learn what Oakley PRIZM lenses are, how they’re different and whether you need them in your sunglasses!

 What’s sports are Prizm lenses designed for?

-Prizm Baseball Infield: Gives an infielder the ability to see the greens and reds which allow the ball to stand out more against the grass and dirt.
+Prizm Baseball Infield: Gives an infielder the ability to see the greens and reds, which allow the ball to stand out more against the grass and dirt.
+Unfortunately, this lens is now discontinued, but you may still find it in some stores.

-Prizm Baseball Outfield: Enhances the sky colors to yield better contrast for fly balls in the outfield.
+Prizm Baseball Outfield: Enhances the sky colors to better contrast fly balls in the outfield.
+Unfortunately, this lens is now discontinued, but you may still find it in some stores.

 Cycling / Running

 Prizm Road: Enhances vision in both bright light and shadows, helping riders spot changes in the texture of road surfaces.
-Improved vision in both bright light and shadows.
-Traffic lights become more vibrant, and white and yellow lines are more clearly differentiated.
-Blues and greens are enhanced for a more pleasant ride.
+This lens Improves vision in both bright light and shadows.
+As a result, traffic lights become more vibrant, and white and yellow lines are more clearly differentiated.
+And blues and greens are enhanced for a more pleasant ride.
+See how this lens works in our Oakley Prizm Road review.

 Fishing and Shooting

 Prizm Shallow Water Polarized: Helps keep white colors bright so you can spot the flash of fish on the surface or in shallow water.
-Boosts green and copper hues that define hiding spots.
-Maintains bright whites to easier spot the fish and flies on the surfaces of the water.
-Helps define shadows of the fish.
+This lens boosts green and copper hues that define hiding spots.
+And it maintains bright whites so you can easily spot the fish and flies on the surfaces of the water.
+Plus, it helps define the shadows of the fish.

 Prizm Deep Water Polarized: Filter out the shades of blue that overwhelm your vision on open water.
-The deep water lenses filter out specific shades of blue that crowd your vision on the open water so you can see below the surface in deep water conditions.
-Strengthens the reds and greens colors that will give you a better view of the activity below the surface.
+These deep water lenses filter out specific shades of blue that crowd your vision on the open water so you can see below the surface in deep water conditions.
+In addition, this lens strengthens red and green colors to give you a better view of the activity below the surface.
+See how these lenses work in our Prizm Shallow Water vs. Deep Water review.

-Prizm Gaming: Designed for enhanced color contrast, sharper vision and blue light filtering for when staring at screens.
+Prizm Gaming: Designed for enhanced color contrast, sharper vision, and harmful blue light filtering when staring at screens.
 This lens specifically focuses on protecting your eyes during e-gaming and similar activities.
 You can read our full review of Prizm Gaming Lenses here.

 Prizm Golf: Improves contrast for better separation of color and gives you more depth cues to gauge distance and grass conditions.